www.mdavid.com.au

 If you get the chance, watch someone who already knows how to use the software.
 Seeing something demonstrated can cut heaps off your learning time.
 That's why I'm such a fan of on-screen movie tutorials.
 You get to see an expert explaining and demonstrating the stuff at the same time.

-If you throw yourself into it, doing or watching tutorials and setting yourself projects, then expect to spend about a few weeks or even months getting the feel for the basics of a medium-level 3D package.
+If you throw yourself into it, doing or watching tutorials and setting yourself projects, then expect to spend about a few weeks or even a couple of months getting the feel for the basics of a medium-level 3D package.

 I use Cinema 4D.
 It lets me work fairly quickly, and it has a nice fast renderer.

-I've learned pretty much all I know about the program in my spare time.
-I'm used to its way of working, but I still only know a fraction of what it can do and I still often get stuck trying to figure out new things.
-That's partly my fault, because I don't use the software every day.
-If you use it every day then the workflow sticks in your head better and learning new stuff comes more easily.
+I had a buddy called John Shakespeare (the well-known newspaper artist) teach me some basics and then I learned the rest of what I know about the program in my spare time.
+I’m used to its way of working, but I still only know a fraction of what it can do and I still often get stuck trying to figure out new things.
+That’s mainly my fault, because I don’t use the software every day.
+If you use it every day then the workflow, plus the way the software ‘thinks’, sticks in your head better and learning new stuff comes more easily.

 They say that once you start learning this stuff you can keep learning forever.
 In fact there's probably now too much for one person to fully master it all.
 That's why a lot of the best stuff is done by teams, combining specialists in areas like lighting, modeling or animation.